Peripheral Artery Disease (PAD) Overview

 According to the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH), PAD affects approximately 8–12 million people in the United States.
-About 5% of people over the age of 50 and as many as 20% of people over the age of 65 may have peripheral artery disease.
+About 5 percent of people over the age of 50 and as many as 20 percent of people over the age of 65 may have peripheral artery disease.

 According to the National PAD Coalition, some research suggests the condition affects one out of three people who are over 50 and suffer from diabetes.
 Being African-American, a smoker or former smoker, or having high blood pressure, high cholesterol and a history of heart attack, stroke or vascular disease also make you more likely to develop PAD.